Doublevil/JmdictFurigana/README.md

 I am aware of an issue that incorrectly cuts certain special expressions because of the same-length algorithm.
 I consider these issues minor in number and importance.

-The JmnedictFurigana file is new and a bit experimental.
+The JmnedictFurigana file is a bit experimental.
 Quick checks show it seems to work, but don't hesitate to report issues with it.

 ## Running the solution